dlang-tour/core/public/content/en/basics/imports-and-modules.md

     import std.stdio: writeln, writefln;

 An `import` statement does not need to appear at the top a source file.
-It can also be used locally within functions.
+It can also be used locally within functions or any other scope.

 ## {SourceCode}